Do you want to learn about colour and light?

 Understanding colour and light for most artists is fundamental.
-From painting, fine art to illustration, learning this foundation can raise your art to the next level.
-Learning about colour and light has been very beneficial for my work, and it’s a continuous topic I’m learning about.
+From painting, fine art to illustration, learning colour can raise your art to the next level.
+Learning colour and light has been very beneficial for my work, and it’s a topic I’m learning about.
 This is why I’m such a big advocate of helping you learn about it too!

 If you’ve read my previous blog posts recently, I’ve been helping you get to grips with colour.
-I delve into colour wheel basics by helping you discover primary and secondary colours, discuss how the artistic masters used colour in their paintings, and share the benefit of limited colour palettes.
+It’s the ultimate guides to help your colour.
+Firstly, I delve into the colour wheel, looking at primary and secondary colours.
+Secondly, I discuss the colour palettes used by the masters, from Van Gogh to David Hockey.
+Lastly, I share the benefit of limited colour palettes.
 If you want to learn more about colour, I would highly recommend you check out my previous colour blog posts.

-An Introduction To Color And Light By James Gurney
+An Introduction To Colour And Light By James Gurney

-Published by Andrews McMeel Publishing, LLC and written by James Gurney, this book uses Gurney’s experience as a plain-air and realistic painter to help you learn about colour and light.
+Published by Andrews McMeel Publishing, LLC, James Gurney is the author.
+Colour and Light uses Gurney’s experience as a plein-air painter to help you learn about colour and light.
 Creator of Dinotopia, a New York Times best-selling book, this book is 224 pages long, and is roughly 23cm x 26.5cm.
 James is an experienced painter and features a lot of his paintings throughout.
 The book covers these chapters;

 - Traditional Paintings

 - Sources of Light

 - Light and Form

 - Elements of Colour

 - Colour Relationships